idptools/dodo/docs/algorithm.md

 replaced, because it looks deliberate.

 Domains are placed by orienting each toward the next, perturbing the orientation, and rejecting arrangements that clash.
-Internal geometry is verified to survive the motion: measured drift is around 1e-13 Å, which is floating-point noise rather than deformation.
+Internal geometry is verified to survive the motion: `verify_rigid` asserts each atom's distance to the domain centroid is unchanged to within 1e-6 Å, and the measured drift is around 1e-13 Å — floating-point noise rather than deformation.

 ## Why loops get no dimension prediction